 We recognise the need for ongoing training concerning SEND and there is funding available to support this professional development.
 The SENDCo, with the senior leadership team, ensures that training opportunities are matched to school development priorities and those identified through the use of provision management.
 Ongoing training for all staff is organised as and when required.
-If a particular student's needs require specific staff training then this will be put in place, for example Manual Handling and Fire Evacuation procedures for students with severe medical needs.
+If a particular student's needs require specific staff training then this will be put in place, for example Manual Handling and emergency Evacuation procedures for students with specific medical needs and or physical disability..